vuquangkhtn/problems-solving/interview-questions/htmlcss.md

 “em” units are relative to the font size of their parent element.
 So if the parent element has a font size of 20px, then setting a “2em” font size, would equal to 40px.

-“rem” units are “root em”, which means they’re relative to the web page’s root element (the “<html>” element).
+“rem” units are “root em”, which means they’re relative to the web page’s root element (the `<html>` element).

 ### Flexbox vs Grid vs Box Layout